Skip to main content

 Common Questions

-Your weight may be stuck because "healthy" foods can still spike your insulin, especially refined grains, granola, smoothies, and sweetened yogurts.
+Your weight may be stuck because "healthy" foods can still spike your insulin, particularly refined grains, granola, smoothies, and sweetened yogurts.
 We use a continuous glucose monitor (CGM) to find which specific foods are spiking *your* blood sugar.
 Two people can react very differently to the same oatmeal.
 Personalization beats generic dietary advice every time.

-Yes, hormones can absolutely cause weight gain.
+Yes, hormones can cause weight gain.
 Low thyroid (hypothyroidism), high cortisol from chronic stress, falling estrogen in perimenopause, low testosterone, and PCOS (polycystic ovary syndrome) are the most common hormonal drivers.
 When you correct the deficiency, weight often comes off without major dietary changes, because the underlying signal has changed.

 No, you do not need to exercise intensely to lose weight.
 In fact, over-training while stressed can raise cortisol enough to drive weight gain.
 We use a "strategic movement" plan: walking 7,000 to 10,000 steps a day plus 2 to 3 strength training sessions a week.
 Strength training is more important than cardio for long-term metabolic health because it builds the muscle that burns calories at rest.